Cycling for Seniors: Smart, Safe, and Life-Changing Tips for Riders Over 60

 • Connect socially with others through rides and clubs

-🧠 Bonus: Studies show seniors who cycle regularly have better memory, faster reflexes, and greater emotional well-being.
+🧠 Bonus: Studies show seniors who cycle regularly often have better memory, faster reflexes, and greater emotional well-being.

 🛠️ Bike Setup Tips for Comfort and Safety